 261 St John Street; Portland, Maine 04102

 Relatively new to Portland’s food scene, Burundi Star has quickly earned the respect of the community and coffee connoisseurs.
 Owner Jocelyne Kamikazi moved to Maine in 2004 from the Ngozi province of Burundi where her father was a coffee farmer.
 Once a lucrative profession, she has since witnessed first-hand the struggles of coffee farmers in her homeland.
-When you order a cup of Burundi Star coffee, you’re not only experiencing some of the best in the world, but you’re also supporting business, education, and healthcare opportunities for the people of Burundi.
-While you’re there, don’t pass up a pastry from Norimoto Bakery.
+When you order a cup of this delicious coffee, you’re not only experiencing some of the best in the world, but you’re also supporting business, education, and healthcare opportunities for the people of Burundi.
+While you’re there, don’t pass up the baked goods from Norimoto Bakery and learn more about Burundi coffee.

 Rwanda Bean Co.